Life & Career Coach for Creatives & ADHDers

 As we enter the professional world of art (whether performance, visual, written, etc) we can quickly become weighed down by the struggles of “real life” as an artist.
 Not to mention “real life” as an adult.

 Having a highly creative brain (especially one that struggles to self-regulate) can make everyday tasks time-consuming and stressful.
 After figuring out how to feed ourselves, house ourselves, maintain relationships, etc, we often don’t have a lot of energy left for figuring out how to manage our creative careers or reach those larger (and more rewarding) goals.

 As a coach, I help you take a look at the goals gathering dust on a shelf (or in one of your many partially used planners), clarify which ones are most aligned with who you are and where you’re at in this moment, and identify the support systems and structures that will help you make consistent progress toward your goal – even if consistency is not your strong suit.

-ADHD creatives have so many gifts to share with the world, we just need a little more help to get them out there.
+Creatives have so many gifts to share with the world, sometimes we just need a little more help to get them out there.

 If you are ready to see what a little support can do for your creative journey, set up a free Connection Call today and let’s get started!